Baconbuilder/Algo-Visualizer/README.md

 # Algo-Visualizer

 Hi!
-I've built a web application that visualizes different algorithms as my CS50 final project.
+I've built a web application that visualizes different algorithms.
 I decided to make a web app that shows the process of sorting data arrays because it is something that I have been wanting to do for a while now, and I could learn a bit more about algorithms while making the web app.

 ## What is the web app built with?